connexcs/docs/circuit-test.md

 ![alt text][circuit-test-4]

-7. A new page would open, go to the **"Circuit Tab"** and click on **"Circuit Test"**.
+7. A new page will open, go to the **"Circuit Tab"** and click on **"Circuit Test"**.

 ![alt text][circuit-test-5]

-8. A dialog box would open, add a CLI and select the Destination Number which you entered while making DID and press **"Send"**.
-A confirmation box would appear telling that you have performed test successfully.
+8. A dialog box will open, add a CLI and select the Destination Number which you entered while making DID and press **"Send"**.
+A confirmation box will appear telling that you have performed test successfully.

 ![alt text][circuit-test-6]